camunda/camunda-docs/docs/components/console/manage-organization/usage-history.md

 ---

 :::note
-This setting is only visible during the **Trial Phase** for owners and admins.
+The usage history is visible only to owners and admins.
 :::

-Two key metrics play a role in paid plans: the number of started process instances, and the number of claimed user tasks.
-The **Organization Management** for trial plans provides a usage view for these metrics across the organization.
+Three key metrics play a role in paid plans: the number of started process instances, decision instances, and the number of claimed tasks users.
+The **Organization Management** provides a usage view for these metrics across the organization.

+**Trial Organizations**

 Both metrics are aggregated on a monthly basis and displayed in the **Usage History**.

 ![Usage History](./img/trial-usage-history.png)

+**Professional and Enterprise Organizations**

+The information is available under the **Billing** tab in the section **Usage History**, aggregated on a monthly basis.